-Another ethical consideration of many pescetarians has to do with the inefficiency of red meat as a food source.
-Most cattle, pork and chickens 12 that supply the United States meat market are not free range.
+Another ethical consideration of many pescatarians has to do with the inefficiency of red meat as a food source.
+Most cattle, pork and chickens12 that supply the United States meat market are not free range.
 Instead, they are fed grains that are grown for the sole purpose of animal feed.

 The amount of calories in the grain needed to feed a cow, pig, or chicken (to a lesser extent) greatly exceeds the nutritional value of the meat these animals provide.
 Were this grain to be used for human consumption instead, far more food could be provided.

-Thus some pescetarians choose their diet in an attempt to reduce "livestock's long shadow."
-14 Many pescetarians therefore eat predominantly wild caught fish, using guides such as the Monterey Bay Aquarium's Seafood WATCH to determine which fisheries are sustainable and which ones are overused.
+Thus some pescatarians choose their diet in an attempt to reduce "livestock's long shadow."14 Many pescatarians therefore eat predominantly wild caught fish, using guides such as the Monterey Bay Aquarium's Seafood WATCH to determine which fisheries are sustainable and which ones are overused.

 Comparisons To Other Diets: